Beneteau 323

 The Beneteau 323 is a French sailboat that was designed by Jean Marie Finot and Pascal Conq of Group Finot/Conq and first built in 2001.

 The Beneteau 323 was also marketed as the Beneteau Oceanis 323, as well as the Beneteau Oceanis Clipper 323 and a version was sold as the Moorings 32.2.

 The design was named Boat of the Year at the 2004 Oslo Boat Show.

 Production

 The design was built by Beneteau in France from 2003 until 2007, but it is now out of production.

 Design

 The Beneteau 323 is a recreational keelboat, built predominantly of fibreglass.
 The hull is single skin polyester fiberglass, while the deck is a polyester fibreglass and balsa sandwich.
 It has a masthead sloop rig with a deck-stepped mast and aluminium spars, a nearly plumb stem, a rounded reverse transom with a walk-through swimming platform, an internally mounted spade-type rudder controlled by a wheel.
 Optionally it was built with a fixed fin (shoal draft) keel, deep draft keel or stub keel with a centreboard combination.

 The boat is fitted with an inboard diesel engine of 18 to 22 hp.
 The fuel tank holds 17 u.s.gal and the fresh water tank has a capacity of 22 u.s.gal.

+The design has sleeping accommodation for four people, with a double "V"-berth berth in the bow cabin, two straight settees in the main cabin around a table and an aft cabin with a double berth on the port side.
+The galley is located on the port side at the companionway ladder.
+The galley is C-shaped and is equipped with a four-burner stove, an icebox and a double sink.
+A navigation station is opposite the galley, on the starboard side.
+The head is located aft on the starboard side and includes a shower.